wmde/wikibase-docker/README-compose.md

 #### 2) Copy the docker-compose.yml file

-This file is only mean't as an example, your modification might be needed.
+This file is only meant as an example, your modification might be needed.

 ```
 wget https://raw.githubusercontent.com/wmde/wikibase-docker/master/docker-compose.yml